-1. Who is on the school property.

-- 2. Who is in attendance at school or any school-sponsored activity. - 3.
+- 1. Who is on the school property? - 2.
+Who attends school or any school-sponsored activity? - 3.
 Whose conduct at any time or in any place has a direct and immediate effect on maintaining order and discipline in the school.